zapomatic/zapomatic/PeerSwap.md

 pscli swapout --sat_amt=1000000 --channel_id=$CHAN_ID--asset=lbtc

-# this will probably timeout since they are not waiting to accept (unless we are chatting live)
+# if the peer does not have enough lbtc balance to accept, this will timeout

-# but it will be pending acceptance from the peer and you can view the status of your request
+# either way, we can view the status of the request

 pscli listswaps
 ```